ethereum-optimism/community-hub/src/docs/governance/token-house.md

 The Collective’s [Operating Manual](https://github.com/ethereum-optimism/OPerating-manual/blob/main/manual.md) describes current governance processes for the Token House.
 It will evolve, with the Collective, over time.
-The version linked here, from [the Optimism Foundation's github repository](https://github.com/ethereum-optimism/OPerating-manual), is the authoritative one.
+The version linked here, from [The Optimism Foundation's github repository](https://github.com/ethereum-optimism/OPerating-manual), is the authoritative one.